Estimated reading time: 5 minutes

 So what I do to fight the pandemic’s isolation is to go to lots of online meetings.

 Now, this isn’t to say that in-person meetings are bad — they’re just not for me.
 If you’re okay with going to them, by all means, go.
 Isolation is such a huge trigger for most addicts that doing anything to get out of the house and around people is positive, even if it’s not 100% safe.

 That being said, many people are now vaccinated.
 The safety of in-person meetings is much higher than it was even a few months ago.
 Though I won’t go to in-person meetings, I often recommend it to my sponsees.

-Regardless of the method, going to lots of meetings is a good idea.
-I’ve found myself sometimes going to two meetings a day online to keep the isolation from getting too bad.
+Regardless of the method, going to many meetings is a good idea.
+I’ve sometimes gone to two meetings a day online to keep the isolation from getting too bad.

 Meetings were highly recommended well before the pandemic.
 Now, it’s even more critical than ever that we get to them to stay connected to our people — people in recovery.

 Staying connected through meetings is good, but it’s easy to go to a meeting and remain silent, to stay out of the discussion, to wander in and wander out without making connections.

 Meetings can cause severe anxiety.
 That anxiety can be debilitating.
 I recommend calling friends in recovery — or even just acquaintances.
 Staying connected to people is so, so, so important right now.